Belin-Blank Center for Gifted Education

 Summer Writing Residency

 The Summer Writing Residency offers a three-week residential program for students completing grade 9, 10, or 11.
-The two programs immerse students in the creative environments of University of Iowa world-class faculty in art or writing.
+The program immerses students in the creative environments of the University of Iowa world-class faculty in writing.
 Out of class opportunities include evening tours, lectures, and events that are designed to stretch the developing artist or writer.
-Students earn 2 s.h. of academic credit.
 For more information about the center and its programs, contact the Belin-Blank Center or visit its website.

 University-Based Programs